 The main content of our report has been developed through materiality studies aligned with international standards.
 This includes identified aspects stemming from these efforts, alongside subjects required by corporate commitments and legal framework, as well as stakeholder expectations.

-For the year 2023, the greenhouse gas declarations, as stated in the report. have been independently verified in accordance with the Greenhouse Gas (GHG) Protocol The Greenhouse Gas Verification Statement can be found on page 208 of the report.
+For the year 2023, the greenhouse gas declarations, as stated in the report, have been independently verified in accordance with the Greenhouse Gas (GHG) Protocol.